acrylian/zenponsive/README.md

   <div class="zp-col02"><h3>zp-col02</h3></div>
 </div>
 ```
+`#zp-site` is a general wrapper for the main content that is centered in the browser.
+Use it together with a width like `.zp-960`.
+You can also use `.zp-wrapper` which does the same.

 By default all zp-columns become .`zp-col12` on 479px width and below and are just scaled on all other sizes.
 You can of course also nest columns within each other.